Ignition Interlock Driver License (IIL)

 Do I have to tell my employer I’m required to use an ignition interlock device?

-Only if your job requires that you drive vehicles that your employer:
+Only if your job requires that you drive employer-owned, leased, or rented vehicles.

 Before you can legally drive a work vehicle without an interlock device, your employer must sign a declaration that you’re required to drive the vehicle during work hours.
 Carry a copy of the signed declaration whenever you drive a work vehicle that isn’t equipped with an interlock device.
 If the work vehicle is assigned exclusively to you, and you only use it to commute to and from work, you must have an interlock device installed on the vehicle when you drive it.